Marchand, Swayman give Bruins 4-2 win, Canes lead series 2-1 - NewsBreak

 Marchand, Swayman give Bruins 4-2 win, Canes lead series 2-1

+Five straight wins — including two in the playoffs.
+Twenty-six goals to three.
+Never did the Hurricanes even trail the Bruins over 325 minutes, 41 seconds.

+“It's been a while,” Bruins coach Bruce Cassidy said, noting that the teams didn't play in the pandemic-shortened 2021 season, so they hadn't beaten Carolina since 2020.
+“Playing with a lead, we’ve talked about it enough.
+It makes a difference for both teams.”

-BOSTON (AP) — Brad Marchand had a goal and two assists on Friday night to help the Boston Bruins take their first lead against the Hurricanes all season — and hold onto it for a 4-2 victory over Carolina in Game 3 of their first-round playoff series.
+Brad Marchand scored the go-ahead goal to give Boston its first lead against Carolina all season.
+Then he added a pair of assists to help the Bruins hold on and beat the Hurricanes 4-2 in Game 3 of their first-round playoff series.

 Charlie Coyle scored a short-handed goal and added an assist, and David Pastrnak had a power-play goal and an assist for Boston, which hopes to even the best-of-seven series when it hosts Game 4 on Sunday.
 Taylor Hall added a power-play goal for the Bruins to make it 4-1 early in the third period.